Severn Estuary: Geography

-West of the line between Lavernock Point and Sand Point is the Bristol Channel, which in turn discharges into the Celtic Sea and the wider Atlantic Ocean.
-The islands of Steep Holm and Flat Holm are located close to that line, in the middle of the estuary.
+The Bristol Channel in turn discharges into the Celtic Sea and the wider Atlantic Ocean.
+The islands of Steep Holm and Flat Holm are in the middle of the estuary.
 The Ordnance Survey refers on its published mapping to a section of the estuary seaward of the two estuarine motorway crossings as the Mouth of the Severn.

 Conservation and SSSI status

 The tidal range results in the estuary having one of the most extensive intertidal wildlife habitats in the UK, comprising mudflats, sandflats, rocky platforms and islands.
 These form a basis for plant and animal communities typical of extreme physical conditions of liquid mud and tide-swept sand and rock.
 The estuary is recognised as a wetland area of international importance and is designated as a Ramsar site.
 The estuary is recognised as a Special Protection Area (SPA) under the EC Directive on the conservation of Wild Birds.
 The estuary is recognised as a Special Area of Conservation (SAC) under the EU Habitats Directive.

 Parts of the estuary have also been designated a Site of Special Scientific Interest.
 The SSSI includes most of the foreshore upstream from Cardiff and Brean Down and most of the upper estuary as far as Sharpness.
 The Upper Severn Estuary SSSI covers the tidal river between Purton and Frampton on Severn.